emmacadavra/learn-hiragana/TESTING.md

 * As seen in some of the screenshots in the above Bugs section, the original colour scheme I used for this website was slightly different, and I was quite far into development before I checked the colours on the Colour Grid Contrast Checker.
 Below is a screenshot of the colours I used, where almost every combination I had used up until that point was either AA18, or DNP.
 This led me to reconsider the colour scheme for accessibility purposes, which I am very grateful for as it brought me to the beautiful picture which did inspire the final colour scheme.

-* The original font I chose for the Japanese text, as mentioned in the Typography section of the README.md file, was styled much more like brush script / calligraphy, which thematically seemed like a good idea initially but in the end it made the text much less readable, so the font was changed to a simpler one that increased readibility.
+* The original font I chose for the Japanese text, as mentioned in the Typography section of the README.md file, was styled much more like brush script / calligraphy, which thematically seemed like a good idea initially but in the end it made the text much less readable, so the font was changed to a simpler one that increased readability.
 The inclusion of <lang="ja-jp"> for all Japanese text was also added with accessibility in mind, so that screen readers would not confuse the Japanese kanji character on the homepage for a Chinese character, and so that browsers know which characters to load (avoiding blank squares or other symbols).

 ## Post Development Testing